ZQuestClassic/ZQuestClassic/docs-www/source/tutorials/z3_user_guide.rst

 Regions
 -------

 Regions consist of a subset of the screens of a map (not a DMap).
 A map can contain multiple regions.
-They are defined in the ``Quest > Regions`` editor.
+They are defined in the ``Quest > Map Settings`` editor.
 The positive numbers in the grid denote a region ID - neighboring screens with the same region ID are considered to be the same Region.
 Region IDs have no particular meaning, and can be re-used within the same map (as long as they are not touching a region of the same ID, they make up distinct regions).

 Note: current limitations require that regions must be rectangular with no holes.